 The Fragmented Nature of Pandemic Decision-Making: Comparative and Multilevel Legal Analysis

-Addressing these noteworthy issues, legal scholars from both the Max Planck Institute for Social Law and Social Policy in Munich as well as the Max Planck Institute for Comparative Public Law and International Law in Heidelberg are brought together by the Max Planck Law Network, under whose umbrella the project was founded.
+Addressing these noteworthy issues, legal scholars from both the Max Planck Institute for Social Law and Social Policy in Munich as well as the Max Planck Institute for Comparative Public Law and International Law in Heidelberg have been brought together by the Max Planck Law Network under whose umbrella the project was founded.
+In December 2020, an online workshop took place in which the participating scholars discussed the aim and scope of the project.
+Each proposed contribution was presented and extensively discussed with the two directors, Prof. Dr. Ulrich Becker and Prof. Dr. Armin von Bogdandy.

 Contact Person(s)